Tensions boil in Qatar between Mercedes and Red Bull

 “I think the competition is just too high,” Wolff said.
 “You cannot expect that you’re going to dinner with your rival or with a rival team or your enemy in sporting competition, irrespective of personalities and the characters.”

 On the track, meanwhile, Verstappen topped the first practice session and seemed quite comfortable on the on the 5.4-kilometer (3.5-mile) circuit.
-Sunday’s race will be the first in a 10-year agreement between F1 and Qatar.

-The Dutchman was a sizeable .79-seconds faster than Hamilton, who was fourth fastest in first practice.
+Mercedes driver Valterri Bottas was fastest in second practice.

 Verstappen has won a career-high nine races this season to put Hamilton on the ropes for the first time since 2016, when then-teammate Nico Rosberg edged him by five points to win the title.
 Hamilton has won four consecutive championships since losing to Rosberg.

-Mercedes and Red Bull have been sparring all season — a collision between the drivers on the first lap of the British Grand Prix sent Verstappen to the hospital for precautionary reasons, and a crash between the two at Monza led to Verstappen’s car landing on top of Hamilton’s head.
+Mercedes and Red Bull have been sparring all season — a collision between the drivers on the first lap of the British Grand Prix sent Verstappen to the hospital, and a crash between the two at Monza led to Verstappen’s car landing on top of Hamilton’s head.

 But it reached another level in Brazil.
 Mercedes was found to have an illegal wing on Hamilton’s car, and Verstappen was caught on video taken from the grandstands illegally touching the part after practice.